-- 194. CoStar Grp., Inc. v.
-LoopNet, Inc., 373 F.3d 544, pincite (4th Cir.
-2004). - 195.
-Perfect 10, Inc. v.
-Giganews, Inc., XXX court, at pincite (Mar.
+^{178.} CoStar Grp., Inc. v.
+LoopNet, Inc., 373 F.3d 544, 550 (4th Cir.
+2004).

+^{179.} Perfect 10, Inc. v.
+Giganews, Inc., XXX court (Mar.
 8, 2013).

-196. CoStar Grp., 373 F.3d 544.
+^{180.} CoStar Grp., 373 F.3d at 550.

-1995's Religious Technology Center v.
-Netcom On-line Communication Services, Inc.197 It has been widely followed in district courts and courts of appeals since in cases involving the reproduction and display rights.
+The exact status of the voltional-conduct doctrine is a little hard to pin down.
+The doctrine can be traced to one of the Scientology cases, 1995's Religious Technology Center v.
+Netcom On-line Communication Services, Inc.181 It has been widely followed in district courts and courts of appeals since then in cases involving the reproduction and display rights.
 While there are cases that reject a defendant's arguments that they lacked the necessary volition, there are no cases rejecting the doctrine iself.
-Justice Scalia's dissent in Aereo would have used the volitional-conduct doctrine; it decides the case based on an interpretation of the Transmit Clause.
+Justice Scalia's dissent in American Broadcasting v.
+Aereo, Inc. would have used the volitional-conduct doctrine to hold that the defendant, which recorded over-the-air television broadcasts and then streamed them over the Internet to its subscribers, all at their request, might be a secondary infringer but it was not a direct infringer.
+(Justice Breyer's majority opinion does not discuss the voltional-conduct doctrine; it decides the case based on an interpretation of the Transmit Clause.)

 One possibility, then, is that the volitional-conduct doctrine applies to the other exclusive rights but not to the public-performance and public-display rights.
 Another is that it applies generally, except when the defendant's system too closely resembles a cable system.
 A third is that the doctrine has been rendered redundant by the more specific safe harbors of Section 512 of the DMCA.
+And a fourth is that it applies when the defendant is truly agnostic as to content entirely supplied or identified by the user, but not when the defendant has played too significant a role in narrowing down the universe of content from which the user may choose.